dominicddl/EcoTrack/README.md

 ---

+#### Security Measures

+We use environment variables stored in a `.env` file to manage sensitive information and configuration secrets securely.
+This includes API keys, database connection strings, authentication secrets, and other credentials required by the application.
+By keeping these values in `.env` and out of the codebase, we prevent accidental exposure of secrets in version control (e.g., GitHub).
+The `.env` file is included in `.gitignore` to ensure it is never committed to the repository.

+This approach helps protect user data, prevents unauthorized access, and supports secure deployment across different environments.

+---

 ## Quality Control

 As part of delivering a minimum viable product, we also wish to ensure that EcoTrack works as intended,